James Stephen (British politician): Early life

 James Stephen was born to James Stephen and Sibella Stephen (née Milner).
 He began his career reporting on parliamentary proceedings for the Morning Post.
-He was admitted to Lincoln's Inn in 1775 and was Called to the Bar there in 1782.
-His father had earlier been a member of the Middle Temple but was expelled before being Called to the Bar.
+He was admitted to Lincoln's Inn in 1775 and was called to the bar there in 1782.
+His father had earlier been a member of the Middle Temple but was expelled before being called to the bar.
 James also read law at Marischal College, Aberdeen, for two years but ended his studies due to a lack of money.
-The following year he sailed with his family to the West Indies where they would live for the next 11 years.
+The following year he sailed with his family to the West Indies, where they would live for the next 11 years.

-He set up in practice as a lawyer there, becoming solicitor-general of St. Kitts, at that time a British colony.
-During a visit to Barbados he witnessed the trial of four black slaves for murder.
+Stephen set up in practice as a lawyer there, becoming solicitor-general of St. Kitts, at that time a British colony.
+During a visit to Barbados, he witnessed the trial of four black slaves for murder.
 The trial, which found the men guilty as charged, was considered by many to be a grave miscarriage of justice.
 The men were sentenced to death by burning, and Stephens' revulsion at both the trial and the verdict led him to vow never to keep slaves himself, and to ally himself with the abolitionist movement.
 Stephen opposed the opening up of Trinidad through the use of slave labour when the island was ceded to the British in 1797, recommending instead that Crown land should only be granted for estates that supported the immigration of free Africans.
-He considered that, besides the evangelical arguments in support of freedom from slavery, internal security, particularly from potential French interests, could be obtained in the British West Indian Islands by improving the conditions of slaves.
+He considered that, besides the evangelical arguments in support of freedom from slavery, internal security, particularly from potential French interests, could be obtained in the British West Indian islands by improving the conditions of slaves.

 Stephen was a skilled lawyer whose speciality was the laws governing Great Britain's foreign trade.
 He was a defender of the mercantilist system of government-licensed controlled trade.
 In October 1805 – the same month that the British fleet under Lord Nelson defeated the French fleet – his book appeared: War in Disguise; or, the Frauds of the Neutral Flags.
 It called for the abolition of neutral nations' carrying trade, meaning America's carrying trade, between France's Caribbean islands and Europe, including Great Britain.
 Stephen's arguments two years later became the basis of Great Britain's Orders in Council, which placed restrictions on American vessels.
 The enforcement of this law by British warships eventually led to the War of 1812, even though the Orders were repealed in the same month that America declared war, unbeknown to the American Congress.